 - 3 pastured eggs

 - I even put them into vacuum bags and freeze them for future batches of soup!
-The easiest way to do this is with one of THESE machines
+The easiest way to do this is with a food vacuum sealer (see below).

 Did you grow up making dumplings in your kitchen?
 Is your recipe similar to mine?
 I would love to hear about your family recipe in the comments below!